cta-observatory/ctapipe/docs/pipeline/index.rst

 ============

 `ctapipe.pipeline`
 it is a parallelization system.
-It executes ctapipe algorithms in a multithread environment.
+It executes ctapipe processing modules in a multithread environment.

-It is based on ZeroMQ library (http://zeromq.org) to pass messages between threads.
+It is based on ZeroMQ library (http://zeromq.org) for messages passing between threads.
 ZMQ library allows to stay away from class concurrency mechanisms like mutexes, critical sections semaphores, while being thread safe.

-User defined steps thanks to Python classes.
+User implements steps in Python class.
 Passing data between steps is managed by the router.
 If a step is executed by several threads, the router uses LRU pattern (least recently used ) to choose the step that will receive next data.
 The router also manage Queue for each step.